Pranitha Jenardhanan, Manivel Panneerselvam and Premendu P. Mathur* Pages 467 - 485 ( 19 )

 Conclusion: The insight availed into the mechanism of existing peptide inhibitors and peptidomimetics against kinases will pave way for the design and generation of domain specific peptide inhibitors with better productivity and efficiency and the various software and servers available can be of great use for the identification and analysis of protein-protein interactions.

-Human kinome, Kinases, Protein-protein interactions (PPI), peptide inhibitors, peptidomimetics
+Human kinome, Kinases, Protein-protein interactions (PPI), Peptide inhibitors, Peptidomimetics, Kinase interaction network.

-Centre for Bioinformatics, Pondicherry University, Puducherry, Department of Biotechnology, BJM School of Biosciences, Indian Institute of Technology Madras, Chennai, Dept. of Biochemistry & Molecular Biology, School of Life Sciences, Pondicherry University, Puducherry
+Centre for Bioinformatics, Pondicherry University, Puducherry, Department of Biotechnology, BJM School of Biosciences, Indian Institute of Technology Madras, Chennai, Department of Biochemistry & Molecular Biology, School of Life Sciences, Pondicherry University, Puducherry